 - set boundaries to protect them.

-I would say “it’s that easy” but it’s not easy.
+I would say “it’s that easy” but it’s difficult.
 If it were, this wouldn’t be such a problem for everyone.
 Right?

 Knowing Your Own Shoulds

 First off, we have “knowing your own shoulds”.